present

 At this point, Jesus told his disciples that it was difficult for the rich to enter the kingdom of God.
 This statement conflicted with the culture’s belief that wealth was a sign of good favor with God, and poverty was a sign of affliction or punishment from God.
 Jesus said that wealth actually made it hard for people to enter the kingdom of God.
 The people of ancient Israel were the chosen people, already in the kingdom of God, the crowd thought, so this would have been a difficult statement to swallow.
 They said to Jesus, “How then can anyone be saved?”

 Jesus’ response was that what is impossible for human beings is possible with God.
 The saving of a rich man, or a poor one for that matter, was something only God could do.
-And, as he again told them, it required Jesus going through the crucifixion and death into resurrection.
+And, as Jesus again told them, it required him going through the crucifixion and death into resurrection.
 Jesus had no qualms about telling his disciples what it would cost in order for a rich man to enter the kingdom of God—it would cost Jesus everything.

 Shortly after that event, Bartimaeus, a blind beggar, asked Jesus to restore his eyesight.
 And he did—a task only the Messiah could do.
 And the result was that Bartimaeus chose to be a follower of Christ.
 Soon after, Jesus entered Jericho, where his Father, by the Spirit, was already at work in the heart and mind of a man named Zacchaeus.